conestack/treibstoff/docs/source/ajax.rst

 Perform Actions
 ~~~~~~~~~~~~~~~

-The actual Server-Side Rendering is triggered by defining the ``alax:action``
+The actual Server-Side Rendering is triggered by defining the ``ajax:action``
 attribute.
 It contains a colon seperated triple with the action ``name``, a
 ``selector`` which identifies the DOM element to modify with the response and
 a DOM modification ``mode``: